Conservative and Risk-Aware Offline Multi-Agent Reinforcement Learning: Introduction

-\emph{Applications of distributional RL to wireless systems}: Distributional RL has been recently leveraged in \cite{zhang2021millimeter} to carry out the optimization for a downlink multi-user communication system with a base station assisted by a reconfigurable intelligent reflector (IR).
+\emph{Applications of Distributional RL to wireless systems:} Distributional RL has been recently leveraged in \cite{zhang2021millimeter} to carry out the optimization for a downlink multi-user communication system with a base station assisted by a reconfigurable intelligent reflector (IR).
 Meanwhile, reference~\cite{zhang2020distributional} focused on the case of mmWave communications with IRs on a UAV.
 Distributional RL has also been used in~\cite{hua2019gan} for resource management in network slicing.
+The paper~\cite{ma2021conservative} combined distributional RL and conservative Q-learning to develop a risk-sensitive algorithm, but only for single-agent settings.

 All in all, to the best of our knowledge, our work in this paper is the first to integrate conservative offline RL and distributional MARL, and it is also the first to investigate the application of offline MARL to wireless systems.